I Want To...

-The Institutional Official (IO) is authorized as the individual who will submit reports when an IRB has made a determination under the three cited policies.
-In cases where the IRB and IO determine that additional information is required before submitting a final report, a preliminary report may be made to the appropriate officials, supporting federal agency (as applicable), OHRP, and FDA (as applicable), within one month of the IRB’s determination.
+The Institutional Official (IO) is authorized as the individual who will submit reports when a JHM IRB has made a determination under the cited policies.
+In cases where the IRB and IO determine that additional information is required before submitting a final report, a preliminary report may be made to the appropriate officials, supporting federal agency, OHRP, and/or FDA as applicable.

-- The nature of the event
+- The nature of the event;

-- The findings of the organization
+- The findings of the IRB and/or the organization;

 The draft report will be finalized by the IO and the GCs.
 The IO will sign the report within 20 business days of the agreed upon final revision of the report.
-The final report will be submitted to the OHRP if the research is conducted, funded, or overseen by DHHS; to FDA, if the research is regulated by FDA; and to other agencies that are signatories to the Common Rule, if the research is conducted, funded or overseen by that agency.
-A copy of the report will be sent to the reviewing IRB, ORA if the project is funded by an outside sponsor, Risk Management (if applicable), and the PI.
-The IO may determine the report should be provided to the Director of the department in which the PI is appointed as faculty and the Dean of the School of Medicine.
+The final report will be submitted to OHRP if the research is conducted, funded, or overseen by DHHS, to FDA if the research is regulated by FDA, and/or to other agencies that are signatories to the Common Rule, if the research is conducted, funded, or overseen by that agency.
+A copy of the report will be sent to the Office of Research Administration if the project is funded by an outside sponsor or agency, Risk Management (if applicable), the Principal Investigator (PI), and the IND or IDE sponsor-investigator if applicable.
+If the event involves the unauthorized use, loss, or disclosure of PHI, a copy will be sent to the HIPAA Privacy Officer.

 These are: Department of Agriculture, Department of Energy, National Aeronautics and Space Administration, Commerce Department, Consumer Product Safety Commission, Housing and Urban Development, Department of Justice, Department of Defense, Department of Education, Veterans Administration, National Science Foundation, Department of Transportation, Environmental Protection Agency, Agency for International Development, Office of Science and Technology Policy, Department of Homeland Security, Social Security Administration, and the Central Intelligence Agency.